Choosing the Right Networking Solution is Essential for AI Success

 TopologyStar, mesh, ring, treePoint-to-point, switched fabric

-LatencyLower than traditional Ethernet, but higher than InfinibandLowest latency among networking technologies
+LatencyLower than traditional Ethernet; higher than InfiniBandLowest latency of any mainstream networking technology

 Ethernet and Infiniband solution comparison